• Menu

 Cost and credits

-Dr. Leedom’s program has an introduction and five modules that will get you well on the road to recovery.
-The value is $400, but Lovefraud wants help you recover, so we’re offering it to you for only $149.
+Dr. Leedom’s program includes six modules for a total of 17 hours of skills training.
+You will learn how you got into the situation with the sociopath, why it affected you as it did and how you can recover.
+The value is $400, but Lovefraud wants you to recover, so we’re offering it to you for only $149.
 Once you purchase the course, you can access it online as long and as often as you want.

 Although this course does not award continuing education credits, you will be able to download a certificate of achievement upon completion.

 If you’ve tangled with a sociopath (psychopath, narcissist), your brain has been fried and your heart has been shattered.
-But true recovery is possible.
-Learn the skills to achieve it.
+But you can create true recovery for yourself.
+This webinar series gives you the skills to achieve it.

 Customer reviews